In-Depth Comparison

-Eights and Ones can look alike—they’re both strong-willed, disciplined, and action-oriented.
-But their energy and bedrocks of motivation differ.
+Eights and Ones can look alike at first glance.
+They’re both strong-willed, disciplined, and action-oriented.
+But their energy and underlying motivations are fundamentally different.

 Eights assert power with force and presence.